usnistgov/800-63-3/sp800-63b/sec4_aal.md

 * Single-Factor Cryptographic Device used in conjunction with Memorized Secret

 #### 4.3.2.
 Authenticator and Verifier Requirements

+Communication between the claimant and channel SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.

 Multi-factor authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 Single-factor cryptographic devices used at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 These requirements CAN be met by using the PIV authentication key of a [[FIPS 201]](#FIPS201) compliant Personal Identity Verification (PIV) Card.